ELT Layer Architecture¶

 Why This Matters¶

 Silver is the single source of truth for historical data.
-Because Bronze is truncated daily, Silver must preserve everything.
+Because Bronze is a raw landing zone — not a permanent historical store (legacy pipelines truncate it; batch_replace retains only recent batches) — Silver must preserve everything.
 Keeping Silver free of enrichment ensures:

 - Reprocessing safety -- If a roster changes, only Gold needs to be rebuilt